 Ensure at least 2 fuses that go in between the charge controller and the battery and the controller to the panels.
 This will protect you controller from any surges in the system.

-Depending on your system you may need to customise settings to suit your battery which includes setting up parameter for the type of battery.
-Always use the recommmended settings for battery from the manufacturer.
-Some controllers can be programmed right from the controlller lcd display screen while other might require an App or computer program to set custom parameters.
+Depending on your system you may need to customize settings to suit your battery which includes setting up parameters for the type of battery.
+Always use the recommended settings for batteries from the manufacturer.
+Some controllers can be programmed right from the controller LCD display screen while others might require an App or computer program to set custom parameters.

 Solar Panel Sizing and Wiring